mayank-yogi/Heart_disease_prediction/README.md

 ## 📁 Files Included

-- `heart_disease.ipynb`: Jupyter notebook with all the steps from data cleaning, modeling, evaluation, and prediction based on user input.
+- `heart_disease_prediction.ipynb`: Jupyter notebook with all the steps from data cleaning, modeling, evaluation, and prediction based on user input.
 - `framingham.csv`: The dataset used for training and testing.

 ## 📈 Model Details